 Trump's deportation vow spurs California farmers into action

-Herman says that Donald Trump's campaign vow to deport millions of immigrants who are in the country illegally pu... .
 In this Dec.
 27, 2016 photo, farmer Kevin Herman stands next to an almond sweeper at his ranch near Madera, Calif.
+Herman says that Donald Trump's campaign vow to deport millions of immigrants who are in the country illegally pushed him into buying more equipment, cutting the number of workers he'll need during the next harvest.

 Add your comments below